jaydeepkhandelwal/insta/README.md

-Tech Stack -
+**Tech Stack -**

 Following tech choices were made during development of this project -

-1) JWT Token for user auth.
+1) JWT Token is used for authentication.
+Each token will have expiry time so that token can't be misused.

-2) Redis as cache to store User Tokens.
+2) Redis is being used as cache for storing token and otp.
+It's used to keep latency minimum for token validation as each api call will have token validation.

 3) MySQL as db to store User, Media path, Review data.

-4) Currently, LocalFileStorage is being use to store media for demo purpose which can be replaced with other Object storage services such as S3, OCI storage services for production usage.
+4) Currently, LocalFileStorage is being used to store media for demo purpose which can be replaced with other Object storage services such as S3, OCI storage services in production.

-5) UUID is being used for communication through rest apis instead of incremental DB ids.
+5) In auth apis, UUID is being used (instead of incremental DB ids) for communication through rest apis.
-   This has been done to avoid security risk of exposing userIds because.
+   This has been done to avoid security risk of exposing one person's id to another.
    Ref - https://wiki.owasp.org/index.php/Top_10_2013-A4-Insecure_Direct_Object_References

+Entities -

+Cache Entites -

+1) Otp Cache -

+   Key - PhoneNumber -

+   Value -

+     {

+         private Integer otp;

+         private Date issuedAt;

+         Date expiresAt;

+      }

+2) Token Cache

+Key - JwtToken

+Value -

+   {

+      private String token;

+      private Long id;

+      private List<Pair<Long,String>> roles;

+      private Date issuedAt;

+      private Date expiresAt;

+   }

-APIS -
+### **APIS** -

-1) Register User
+**1) Register User**

-curl -X POST "http://localhost:8090/insta/api/v1/auth/signup" -H "accept: */*" -H "Content-Type: application/json" -d "{ \"email\": \"jaydeepkhandelwal@gmail.com\", \"name\": \"jaydeep\", \"password\": \"jaydeep\", \"phone_number\": \"9916219263\"}"
+`curl -X POST "http://localhost:8090/insta/api/v1/auth/signup" -H "accept: */*" -H "Content-Type: application/json" -d "{ \"email\": \"jaydeepkhandelwal@gmail.com\", \"name\": \"jaydeep\", \"password\": \"jaydeep\", \"phone_number\": \"9916219263\"}"
+`

 Response -

 {

       "ext_id": "a7d299bf-a465-491b-97d2-5fa649b30d1b"
 }

-2) SignIn
+**2) SignIn using userName & password**

 curl -X POST "http://localhost:8090/insta/api/v1/auth/login" -H "accept: */*" -H "Content-Type: application/json" -d "{ \"otp\": 0, \"password\": \"jaydeep\", \"phone_number\": \"string\", \"username\": \"jaydeep\"}"

 Response-

 {

    "ext_id": "a7d299bf-a465-491b-97d2-5fa649b30d1b"

 }

 Response Header -